How to Find a Burial in

 information. http://jgs-montreal.org/vital/.

-If you know the year of death, the Quebec government can issue a formal death
+If you know the year of death, the Quebec government can issue a formal

-usable genealogical data on it. http://www.etatcivil.gouv.qc.ca/English/Death.htm.
+no usable genealogical data on it. http://www.etatcivil.gouv.qc.ca/English/Death.htm.

 The government will not normally accept genealogy as a valid reason for